carolinez21/calculator/README.md

 - how to get the number of digits in a number
 - how to round a number to n decimal points
 - how to check if a variable is NaN
+- how to change the hover color of a button
+- how to make rounded corners